geogardenclub/geogardenclub.github.io/docs/user-guide/retail-value.md

 First, GeoGardenClub knows what country your Chapter resides in.
 Based on that, it determines the currency used in your country, as well as the unit of weight.
 For example, if your Chapter is located in the US, then the currency associated with your Retail Value is US Dollar, and the unit of weight is lbs.
 On the other hand, if your Chapter is located in Canada, then the currency associated with your Retail Value is Canadian Dollar, and the unit of weight is kgs.

-Second, the GeoGardenClub administrators manage a database of crop prices for each country.
-There is a "default" price for a crop.
+Second, the GeoGardenClub administrators manage a database of Crop prices for each country.
+There is a "default" price for a Crop.
 For example, the administrators might set the default price for tomatoes in the US to be $2.00/lb.
-(There are a online databases that admins can use to determine this price, such as the [USDA Database of Fruit and Vegetable Prices](https://ers.usda.gov/data-products/fruit-and-vegetable-prices) for US crop prices.)
+(There are online databases that admins can use to determine this price, such as the [USDA Database of Fruit and Vegetable Prices](https://ers.usda.gov/data-products/fruit-and-vegetable-prices) for US crop prices.)

 There are two ways to override this default price.
-First, an admin can specify a different crop price for a given year.
+First, an admin can specify a different Crop price for a given year.
 So, if the national average for tomato prices went up to $2.50/lb in 2025, then the admins can add a 2025 price for tomatoes that will override the default price for that year (and subsequent years).

 The second way to override this default price is by specifying a Chapter-local price.
 So, if the average price of tomatoes in the Oahu-HI Chapter is more like $3.00/lb, an admin can provide a Chapter-local price that overrides the default price for tomatoes in that Chapter.

-In cases where a gardener provides a quantity for a crop and there is no price available for that crop in the country, the system will indicate this with question marks.
+In cases where a gardener provides a quantity for a Crop and there is no price available for that Crop in their country, the system will indicate this with question marks.
 For example, here is the portion of the Garden screen shown above that indicates that there is no price data for 'Ulu:

 <img width="300" src="/img/user-guide/retail-value-unknown.png"/>

-In the event that you provide a quantity for a crop and no price is available, please contact us at info@geogardenclub.com and an admin will add a price.
-You can also contact us if you believe the price used is incorrect for your chapter.
+In the event that you provide a quantity for a Crop and no price is available, please contact us at info@geogardenclub.com and an admin will add a price.
+You can also contact us if you believe the price used is incorrect for your Chapter.

 :::info What's next for Retail Value?